Eye of Newt, Neck of Duck

 The notion that a restaurant would show such little regard for its customers as to attempt to serve them the NECK of a DUCK; and worse, the idea that her son would show such little self-regard, would actually encourage the practice by ordering a DUCK'S NECK, produced paroxysms of maternal indignation that nearly derailed the entire evening and resurfaced in blood pressure-raising spasms throughout the weekend.
 I've long been fascinated by the ways different cultures value types and cuts of meat, the ways meaning gets inscribed in meat, such that animal anatomy can be read as a kind of map of a culture.
 But tonight was not the night to engage in a discussion of cultural relativity, sociology, or the ethics of offal-eating.
 The duck neck would have to wait.

 Until last night, that is, when I returned with Rupa.
 This time around the menus were unnecessary.
-We sat at the bar, we drank good ale,
+We sat at the bar, we drank good ale, and we gnawed our duck necks with extreme relish, in peace and without compunction.
+They turn out to be extremely, um, skeletal.
+And delicious.

 Mom, you missed out.